-- 1 Insert the hooks on the end of the bezel into the bezel slots on the right (or bottom) side of the system front plate.
-See Figure 3-1 for rack systems or Figure 3-2 for tower systems. - 2 Rotate the other end of the bezel toward the front panel and press the bezel onto the panel to engage the latch - 3 Lock the bezel.
+- 1 Insert the hooks on the end of the bezel into the bezel slots on the bottom of the system front panel.
+See Figure 3-2. - 2 Rotate the other end of the bezel toward the front panel and press the bezel onto the panel to engage the latch. - 3 Lock the bezel.